 The delay in the arrival of the reflected impulse, with respect to the output, analogically to what was said above, and starting the same notations, Λt = 2D-c.
 To avoid ambiguities in the determination of distances, it must be less than the repetition period with which the radiofrequency impulses occur.

 The duration of each pulse influences the minimum range of the radar and its resolving power or the minimum distance at which two different obstacles must be found in order to be distinguished by the radar.

 IMPORTANT UTILITY OF SATELLITE DISHES OR RADAR SATELLITES

 Both features improve by decreasing the pulse duration.
-In satellite dish or satellite sighting antennas, the repetition period is usually given a value of 1000 μsec and each pulse has a duration of 1 μsec.
-Thus, 100 kw pulses of power correspond to an average radiofrequency power of 100 watts.
+In a parabolic dish or satellite sighting antennas, the repetition period is usually given a value of 1000 μsec and each pulse has a duration of 1 μsec.
+Thus, 100 kW pulses of power correspond to an average radiofrequency power of 100 watts.